-A couple of years ago my friend found a Buzzfeed list of questions to ask yourself at the end of each year, and they were quite good so I incorporated them into that year’s New Year party.
-Since then I’ve done a bit of reflecting on them myself, so here’s this year’s contribution.
+A few years ago my friend found a Buzzfeed list of questions to ask yourself at the end of each year, and they were quite good so I incorporated them into my annual traditions.
+Here is this year’s contribution.

 Whom did you meet this year who inspired you?